 Welcome to Firside Junior’s SEN information report which is part of the Norfolk Local Offer for learners with Special Educational Needs (SEN).
 All governing bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website about the implementation of the governing body’s or the proprietor’s policy for SEN. The information published must be updated annually.
 The required information is set out in the SEN regulations which can be found here

-At Firside Junior Academy we are committed to working together with all members of our school community and within the cluster.
+At Firside Junior School we are committed to working together with all members of our school community and within the cluster and The Wensum Trust.
 This SEN Information Report has been produced with pupils, parents/carers, governors, and members of staff.
 We would welcome your feedback and future involvement in the review of our offer, so please contact us.
-The best people to contact from September 2016 are:
+The best people to contact from September 2018 are:

 If you have any specific questions about the Norfolk Local Offer please go here

 If you feel that your child may have SEN please speak to the Class Teacher or contact Mr S Keer on 01603 426550.